Corporate Governance - Guidelines

 1. Director Compensation.
 The Nominating/Corporate Governance Committee is responsible for reviewing director compensation and recommending changes to the Board of Directors as appropriate.

 1. Purpose.
 In order to align the interests of the Company’s directors and executives with the interests of stockholders, the Board has adopted stock ownership requirements for directors and executive officers.

 2. Directors.
 Directors are required to beneficially own an aggregate number of shares having a value of at least five times the amount of such director’s annual base retainer.
-Directors must achieve this level of ownership by the end of five years after the date of their election to the Board or the adoption of this requirement, whichever is later.
+Directors must achieve this level of ownership by the end of five years after the date of their election to the Board.
 Directors must retain 75% of the net after-tax shares from equity awards until the ownership requirement is achieved.